Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * This command latches the current load cell reading as the new baseline, so the reported force is zeroed and the check for an already triggered probe at the start of a probing move uses the new baseline.
 * The probe must have been created as a load cell probe (type 12) using M558.
-* Taring also happens automatically when the probe is created and at the start of every probing move, so this command is only needed to clear a large offset before the next probing move starts, for example after locking or unlocking a tool or after recalibrating the load cell.
+* Taring also happens automatically when the probe is created and at the start of every probing move, and between probing moves the baseline tracks slow drift by itself.
+A step change such as locking or unlocking a tool takes a few seconds to be absorbed by that tracking; use this command to zero the reading immediately instead, for example at the end of a tool change or calibration macro.

 ## M559: Upload file